Paid Marketing in 2026: Is User Acquisition Getting Too Expensive?

 Key Takeaways

-1. Recalculate your economics: Focus on CAC vs. LTV, not just CPI.
+- Recalculate your economics: Focus on CAC vs. LTV, not just CPI

-2. Accelerate creative testing: Creative quality is your strongest lever against rising costs.
+- Accelerate creative testing: Creative quality is your strongest lever against rising costs

-3. Diversify and retain: Spread your channel risk and double down on retention.
+- Diversify and retain: Spread your channel risk and double down on retention

-Paid marketing is more expensive in 2025, no question.
+Paid marketing is more expensive in 2026, no question.
 But the brands that thrive are the ones that adapt: reframing success around quality users, leveraging retention as a growth multiplier, and pushing creative velocity.
-Acquisition isn’t dead.
-It’s just evolving.
+Acquisition isn't dead.
+It's just evolving.
+For the macro view on how rising CPMs fit into this picture, see our piece on competitive campaign structures on tight budgets.